Nikhil & Pankaja Sikkim and Darjeeling Trip with Thrillophilia

 On the third day, they travelled from Gangtok to Darjeeling via Namchi.

-Mountain drives in this region never really feel repetitive.
+Mountain drives in this region never really felt repetitive.
 One moment, the roads pass through forests and clouds, and the next, they open up to wide valley views.
-The stop near Namchi added another layer to the journey, giving them time to slow down and take in the scenery before continuing onward.
+The stop near Namchi added another layer to the journey, giving them time to slow down and take in the scenery before continuing onwards.

 Once they reached Darjeeling and checked into Divine Himalayan Resort, the rest of the evening was left free.